 Glass panels: Traditionally, a Victorian greenhouse may have had narrower glass panels than the now-standard 2ft wide panels.
 However, the modern grower knows that abundant light transmission is more desirable.
-So, most of the Victorian greenhouses today have narrow glazing on the gable ends (for that classic Victorian era look) and broader 3ft wide panels along the length for better growing conditions.
+So, most of the Victorian greenhouses today have narrow glazing on the gable ends (for that classic Victorian era look) and broader 3ft wide panels along the length for better-growing conditions.

-Why Buy A Victorian Greenhouse
+Top Reasons to Have A Victorian Greenhouse

 Built to last: Victorian greenhouses are built to be strong and permanent, and to resist high winds and snowfall all year round.

 Stunning design: They are beautiful and are a classic addition to any space while combining style and function.

 Extra height: The extra height from the steep roof is extremely useful for most plants and home growers.

 Glass and Polycarbonate: There are multiple options to choose from between glass and polycarbonate Victorian greenhouses.